Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-VnNOTVQhZ5c.md

 ### Transcript

-> i'm sorry i was just thinking already playing joke my dad told me not really, in real life in real life satisfactory theme park when i don't know can we who do we talk to to get that ball rolling like is that a merch thing or, one constructor but my dad was on facebook as well, in real life, satisfactory theme park who do we talk internally for that to happen is that a merch discussion or
+> I'm sorry I was just thinking already playing joke my dad told me not really, in real life in real life satisfactory theme park when I don't know can we who do we talk to to get that ball rolling like is that a merch thing or, one constructor but my dad was on facebook as well, in real life, satisfactory theme park who do we talk internally for that to happen is that a merch discussion or
 >
 > [Music]
 >
-> yeah i think, we'll just we'll just talk to publishing about it we'll tell stefan
+> yeah I think, we'll just we'll just talk to publishing about it we'll tell stefan